-Soaking in mineral water is just one module of the wide range of balneological procedures.
+Soaking in mineral water is just one part of the wide range of balneological procedures.
 A complex therapy may include drinking mineral water and inhalation of the mineral water vapor, mud packing, steam bathing, massage, hydrotherapy, and so on.

 Balneology in Europe and Asia